jachris/cook/docs/_posts/2017-10-08-introduction-to-cook.md

 )
 ```

-Just a few words on how this works: `core.source` and `core.build` interpret
+Just a few words on how this works: `core.resolve` and `core.build` interpret
 the following path relative to the currently evaluated build-script
 respectively the build directory.
 The `yield` statement pauses execution of the
 rule---it will continue if and when the system decides it should.
 The `mapping`
 is passed using the `check` keyword argument.
 This will make the system look at
 the `mapping` and detect if it changed after the last run, because then it must
 be redone.

 If you want to know more about creating custom rules, make sure to
 [check out the docs](/docs/custom-rules/).